KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009c_MaterialsTechniques.md

 There are many different possible semantics for `uniform` parameters.
 These are listed in this [table in the glTF specification](https://github.com/KhronosGroup/glTF/tree/master/specification#semantics).
 Additional `attribute` semantics are listed in the [glTF specification of meshes](https://github.com/KhronosGroup/glTF/tree/master/specification#meshes).

+#### Semantics for attributes

-In the example above, the technique says that the `position` parameter has the semantic `POSITION`.
-This means that when a `meshPrimitive` is rendered with this technique, then this `meshPrimitive` must contain an attribute with this name, as described in the section about [mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).
+In the example above, the technique says that the `"positionParameter"` has the type `35665`, which stands for `GL_FLOAT_VEC3`, and the semantic `"POSITION"`.
+This means that when a `mesh.primitive` is rendered with this technique, then this `mesh.primitive` must contain an attribute with this type and name, as described in the section about [mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes).

+When a `mesh.primitive` is rendered with this technique, then the information about the attribute semantics will be processed as follows:

+- The entries in the `technique.attributes` dictionary are examined
+- The `a_position` entry is found.
+This means that the vertex shader of the program of the technique has an `attribute` variable with exactly this name: `a_position`
+- In order to provide a value for this attribute, the information about this parameter is looked up in the `technique.parameters` dictionary
+- The entry for the `"positionParameter"` says that the `type` of this attribute is a 3D floating point vector, and that the `semantic` is `"POSITION"`
+- The actual value for this attribute is determined: The name `"POSITION"` is looked up in the [mesh primitive attributes](gltfTutorial_008_Meshes.md#mesh-primitive-attributes) dictionary.
+It is supposed to refer to an `accessor` that provides the 3D floating point vectors that represent the vertex positions.
+- The data of this accessor is provided to the renderer.

+The exact mechanism for the last step will depend on the graphics API.
+For WebGL or OpenGL, this means that the buffer that corresponds to the `bufferView` of the `accessor` is bound, so that its data will be available for the actual rendering call.

+#### Semantics for uniforms

+The `"modelViewMatrixParameter"` is defined to have the semantic `"MODELVIEW"`.
+Its `type` is `35676`, which stands for `GL_FLOAT_MAT4`, and indicates a 4x4 matrix with floating point values.

+When a `mesh.primitive` is rendered with this technique, then the process of rendering it is as follows:

+- The entries in the `technique.uniforms` dictionary are examined
+- The `u_modelViewMatrix` entry is found.
+This means that one of the shaders of the program of the technique has a `uniform` variable with exactly this name: `u_modelViewMatrix`
+- In order to assign a value to this variable prior to rendering, the information about this parameter is looked up in the `technique.parameters` dictionary
+- The entry for the `"modelViewMatrixParameter"` says that the `type` of this uniform is a 4x4 floating point matrix, and that the `semantic` is `"MODELVIEW"`
+- The actual value for this uniform is computed.
+It is a 4x4 matrix that is the product of the [global transform](gltfTutorial_004_ScenesNodes.md#global-transforms-of-nodes) of the node that the mesh primitive is attached to, and the view matrix of the currently active camera.
+- The value for this uniform is passed to the renderer.